kea2288/42US/README.md

 ## New Usage

-As you clone repository copy all files and directroies outside of repository cause you can't execute script inside of repository.
+As you clone repository or updated it then create folder "myDay".

 Make sure that you put your day task folder into folder "myDay".

+Go to location of file "testURday" and execute it.

 Execute script: ./testURday